anastaga/jetson-slam/README.md

 _________________________
 # Thermal Camera and Human Presence Detection

-Due to the proprietary nature of the thermal camera's APK, we are unable to share the specific code we developed.
+Due to the proprietary nature of the thermal camera's SDK, we are unable to share the specific code we developed.
 However, we provide a general outline of our methodology below.

 ## Process Overview